The xUnit Test Patterns: Refactoring Test Code book has an ASTOUNDING amount of testing knowledge. The patterns are also at xunitpatterns.com.

 The last two culprits have simple solutions:

-The first two culprits need more detail.
+The first two culprits require more thought:

 Historically, the most offensive Mystery Guest has been Rails fixtures.
 If you’ve forgotten why shared fixtures are bad, remind yourself that the Mystery Guest is one reason.